 Higher Education Leadership

-Other faculty members in the department include Jeanne Gerlach (Associate Provost for K-16 initiatives and Founding Dean of the College of Education) and Linda Johnsrud (Vice President for Academic Affairs and Provost ad Interim) who have strong backgrounds in higher education leadership.
+Another faculty member in the department includes Jeanne Gerlach (Associate Provost for K-16 Initiatives and Founding Dean of the College of Education) who has a strong background in higher education leadership.

 - Jeanne Gerlach’s research focuses on urban education, business/higher education partnerships, women in leadership roles, and governance in higher education.